Maninder Singh Dhir

-Maninder Singh Dhir (20 April 1952 – 17 September 2018) was an Indian politician who was a member of Bharatiya Janata and Aam Aadmi political parties.
+Maninder Singh Dhir (20 April 1952 – 17 September 2018) was an Indian politician who was a member of Bharatiya Janata and Aam Aadmi Party.

 Dhir was Speaker of the Delhi Legislative Assembly between December 2013 and February 2014.
 He was elected to the assembly from Jangpura constituency on an Aam Aadmi Party ticket.

-In November 2014, he left AAP and joined BJP.
+In November 2014, he left AAP and joined BJP on 21 November 2014.